Ági Szalóki

 Ági Szalóki (born October 17, 1978) is a Hungarian folk singer.
 She has performed internationally with world music and folk revival bands, including Besh o droM and Ökrös.

 Career

 Szalóki began singing as a toddler, reportedly drawing inspiration from Márta Sebestyén.
 She first gained recognition for her performances with Ökrös, where she sang in a traditional folk style, and later with Besh o droM, a Balkan gypsy brass band.
 In 2005, Szalóki began a solo career exploring various genres, such as jazz, 1930s ballads, and children's music.
 She has performed worldwide, including at the Montreal Jazz Festival, the Glastonbury Festival, the Théâtre de la Ville in Paris, in New York, and in Beijing.

 Szalóki is trained in the Kodály method.

+Health

 In 2015, Szalóki was diagnosed with hypothyroidism, but the effects have been largely mitigated by medical treatment.